Serviceware/icinga-check-rabbitmq/README.md

 ### Queues

 Checks all queues if they are in `running` state.
-If one is not, a `WARNING` is returned
+If one is not, a `WARNING` is returned.

 ```shell
 check-rabbitmq queues